redis/redis-doc/topics/data-types-intro.md

 * In order to make this algorithm binary safe (they are just tags but think to utf8, spaces and so forth) we start performing the SHA1 sum of the tag.
   SHA1(redis) = b840fc02d524045429941cc15f59e41cb7be6c52.
-* Let's check if this tag is already associated with an unique ID with the command *GET tag:b840fc02d524045429941cc15f59e41cb7be6c52:id*.
+* Let's check if this tag is already associated with a unique ID with the command *GET tag:b840fc02d524045429941cc15f59e41cb7be6c52:id*.
 * If the above GET returns an ID, return it back to the user.
 We already have the unique ID.